HCL-TECH-SOFTWARE/connections-doc/v8-cr15/admin/install/cp_install_services_tasks.md

 pod-security.kubernetes.io/audit=baseline pod-security.kubernetes.io/audit-version=latest
 ```

-We are applying baseline Pod Security Standards, which prevents known privilege escalations.
-It allows the default (minimally specified) Pod configuration.

 For more details, see [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) and [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) in the Kubernetes documentation.

-!!! important

-      If installing on Kubernetes version 1.25 or above is not feasible, then install/upgrade the k8s-psp Helm chart.

-Perform the following steps to install or upgrade the k8s-psp Helm chart:

-1. Start by finding out the k8s-psp chart version available on Harbor OCI:

-      ```bash
-      helm show all <<oci_registry_url>>/k8s-psp --devel | grep "^version:"
-      ```

-    Where `<<oci_registry_url>>` is the Harbor OCI container registry uri, that is `oci://hclcr.io/cnx`.
-This applies to other instances of `<<oci_registry_url>>` in the following steps.

-      ```bash
-      o/p version: 0.1.0-20210909-112534
-      ```

-2. Then install or upgrade:

-      ```bash
-      helm upgrade k8s-psp <<oci_registry_url>>/k8s-psp -i --version 0.1.0-20210909-112534 --set namespace=connections --namespace connections --wait
-      ```

 ## Set up Helm charts {#setup_helm .section}